Sorrento perched on limestone cliffs above the Bay of Naples with lemon groves and Vesuvius in the distance

 Q: What's the best way to see the Amalfi Coast from Sorrento?

 A: Hire a private driver for a stress-free experience navigating the winding SS163 coastal road (€200-300 half-day).
 They handle the hairpin turns while you enjoy the views.
 SITA buses are cheap (~€5) but crowded in summer and the curves are relentless.
-Organized shore excursions handle all logistics.
+Organized ship excursion packages handle all logistics and offer guaranteed return to the ship.

 Q: What's the difference between Marina Piccola and Marina Grande?